doanhtu07/my-terminal-dotfiles/README.md

 ### Windows PowerShell

-- We won't use any special tools but simple scripts I created
+- We won't use any special tools but simple scripts I created which work similarly to GNU stow
 - Assuming you are in `~/my-terminal-dotfiles`
   - Create symlinks by running `. .\sync-powershell-dotfiles\scripts\sync.ps1`
   - Remove symlinks by running `. .\sync-powershell-dotfiles\scripts\unsync.ps1`